ShehabAhmedSayem/deep_learning_projects/README.md

 3.Miniflow: This is the basic of tensorflow.

 4.MNIST: This is the popular handwritten digit recognition from mnist dataset trained and tested using miniflow.

+5.Intro-to-tensorflow: This is letter recognition neural net from notmnist dataset using tensorflow.